 Transformative Education Begins with You

-The Fisher Fellowship takes highly-effective educators and turns them into highly-effective leaders.
+The Fisher Fellowship takes highly-effective leaders and prepares them to open a new KIPP school.

 Our program utilizes evidenced-based practices rooted in the KIPP Leading for Learning Actions and in the KIPP Leadership Framework and Competencies that will prepare you to open the doors to a new KIPP school.